Pacific Overtures: Plot summary

 The child emperor (portrayed by a puppet manipulated by his advisors) reacts with pleasure to the departure of the Americans, promoting Lord Abe to Shogun, confirming Kayama as Governor of Uraga and raising Manjiro to the rank of Samurai.
 The crisis appears to have passed, but to the displeasure of Lord Abe the Americans return to request formal trading arrangements.
-To the tune of a Sousa march, an American ambassador bids "Please Hello" to Japan and is followed by a Gilbertian British ambassador, a clog-dancing Dutchman, a gloomy Russian and a dandified Frenchman all vying for access to Japan's markets.
+To the tune of a Sousa march, an American ambassador bids "Please Hello" to Japan and is followed by a Gilbertian British ambassador, a clog-dancing Dutchman, a gloomy Russian (quipping, "Don't touch the coat"), and a dandified Frenchman all vying for access to Japan's markets.
 With the appearance of this new group of westerners, the faction of the Lords of the South grow restless.
 They send a politically charged gift to the Emperor, a storyteller who tells a vivid, allegorical tale of a brave young emperor who frees himself from his cowardly Shogun.

 Fifteen years pass as Kayama and Manjiro dress themselves for tea.
 As Manjiro continues to dress in traditional robes for the tea ceremony, Kayama gradually adopts the manners, culture and dress of the newcomers, proudly displaying a new pocket watch, cutaway coat and "A Bowler Hat".
 Although Kayama, as stated in his reports to the Shogun, manages to reach an "understanding" with the Western merchants and diplomats, tensions abound between the Japanese and the "barbarians".
 Three British sailors on shore leave mistake the daughter of a samurai for a geisha and climb over the garden wall to speak to her.
 Though their approach is initially gentle ("Pretty Lady"), they grow more persistent to the point where they offer her money; the girl cries for help and her father kills one of the confused sailors while the others flee.
 Kayama and Abe travel to the Emperor's court discussing the situation and its political repercussions.
 While on the road, their party is attacked by cloaked assassins sent by the Lords of the South and Abe is assassinated.
 Most of the assassins are cut down by Abe's bodyguard, but he himself is killed by the sole remaining assassin.
 Kayama is horrified to discover that the remaining assassin is his former friend Manjiro; they fight and Kayama is killed.

 In the ensuing turmoil, the puppet Emperor seizes real power and vows that Japan will modernize itself.
 As the country moves from one innovation to the "Next!", the Imperial robes are removed layer by layer to show the Reciter in 19th century Western military dress.
 Contemporary Japan - the country of Toyota, Seiko, air and water pollution and market domination - assembles itself around him and its accomplishments are extolled.
 "Nippon.
 The Floating Kingdom.
 There was a time when foreigners were not welcome here.
-But that was long ago..." says the Reciter, now in modern dress, "Welcome to Japan."
+But that was long ago..." says the Reciter, now in modern dress: "Welcome to Japan."